Relintai/pandemonium_engine_docs/03_usage/02_2d/02_2d_transforms.md

 ## Canvas transform

-As mentioned in the previous tutorial, `doc_canvas_layers`, every CanvasItem node (remember that Node2D and Control based nodes use CanvasItem as their common root) will reside in a *Canvas Layer*.
+As mentioned in the previous tutorial, every CanvasItem node (remember that Node2D and Control based nodes use CanvasItem as their common root) will reside in a *Canvas Layer*.
 Every canvas layer has a transform (translation, rotation, scale, etc.) that can be accessed as a `Transform2D`.

 Also covered in the previous tutorial, nodes are drawn by default in Layer 0, in the built-in canvas.
-To put nodes in a different layer, a `CanvasLayer ( CanvasLayer )` node can be used.
+To put nodes in a different layer, a `CanvasLayer` node can be used.

 ## Global canvas transform